We get so many questions in the shop and on our courses about different icings and what are their best uses.

 Royal icing is used to create the traditional snow scene Christmas cakes, it may be used to ice cakes and it is perfect for adding piped detail such as dots or swirls and for piping messages.
 This is also the perfect medium for sticking gingerbread houses together and adding the snow and icicles.
 Royal icing can also be used to create piped flowers.

 This forms an ideal base beneath poured fondant or poured chocolate toppings.
 Choose a good quality marzipan with an almond content of at least 25%.
 Marzipan can also be coloured for modelling (hello petit fours!) or cut outs.
-If you would prefer to make your own marzipan there is a recipe on our blog
+We use marzipan on our Back to basics course

 Also known as rolled fondant, roll out icing, Regal Ice (or any of the other many brands available), covering paste and in South Africa it is known as plastic icing!